Mujir al-Din: Writings

 Mujir al-Din's writings included two volumes of Quranic exegesis, a biographical dictionary of Hanbali scholars, a general history from the time of Adam through to the Middle Ages, and a work on "The glorious history of Jerusalem and Hebron".
 The central focus of the latter book, despite its title, is the history of Jerusalem.
 Though many books had been written by other Arab and Muslim authors on the virtues of Jerusalem, including about 30 composed during the Mamluk period alone, none of these set out to provide a comprehensive history of the city, making Mujir al-Din's work unique in both scope and design.

 The book is divided into four parts.
 The first outlines the history of Jerusalem, and to a lesser degree Hebron, from the time of Adam to the end of the 13th century, incorporating both political developments and events of importance to Islamic and pre-Islamic monotheistic traditions.
 The second part provides a physical description of shrines and landmarks in Hebron and Jerusalem, with a focus on Muslim sites.
 Biographies of the various governors of Jerusalem and Hebron in the Ayyubid and Mamluk periods, as well as those of notable Mamluk figures who undertook special works in these cities are provided in part three.
 The fourth part concerns itself with the history of Jerusalem during Mujir al-Din's own lifetime, under the rule of Mamluk Sultan Qait Bay.
-Composed in Jerusalem, Mujir al-Din alternates in referring to his place of residence as Filastin ("Palestine") and al-Ard al-Muqaddasa ("the Holy Land").
+Composed in Jerusalem, Mujir al-Din alternates in referring to his place of residence as Filastin ("Palestine") and al-Ard al-Muqaddasa ("the Holy Land")., Mujir al-Din al-'Ulaymi, along with other prominent Palestinian Muslim scholars, jurists, and writers, referred to Palestine as "our country, Palestine" (bilādunā Filasṭīn), indicating that a territorial conception of Palestine was present.